Code-Institute-Submissions/the-shamans-cat/README.md

 - Navigation bar – Fixed position at the top of the screen and reading from left to right, in a conventional manner, offering intuitive access to all pages of the website.
 There is a menu icon for mobile devices, which drops down over content when clicked.
 Was wondering if should have nested menus to link to key points in webpages?

 - Footer – This is at the bottom of every page and contains links to the contact from and social media icons, as well as copyright symbol.

-Thinking of adding disclaimer and terms & conditions as a modal?
+- Favicon

 ### Features individual to each page: